 I personally would also include no sugar too particularly if low carb is new to you or you are insulin resistant already.
 There are no nutrients in sugar, the types of food it is added to are mainly junk foods, it is addictive and it can deplete your body of certain minerals.
 You might feel crap for a few days while your metabolism adjusts, but it will be worth it in the end.

-With respect to a keto or low carb diet some people take it to the extreme and try to limit protein too much.
-This is because under some circumstances protein can spike insulin, but in people who are ‘fat adapted’ studies found that protein cause a much lower insulin spike than in ‘carb burners’.
+With respect to a keto or low carb diet, some people take it to the extreme and try to limit protein too much.
+This is because under some circumstances protein can spike insulin, but in people who are ‘fat adapted’ studies found that protein causes a much lower insulin spike than in ‘carb burners’.